 - All lights are blinking slowly.
 This signifies your heater’s blower motor possibly isn’t running.
 This piece sends hot air from the HVAC system into your space.
 We can aid in pinpointing what’s wrong with this piece.

 - One light is flashing slowly and the other is flashing fast.
 This signifies your heater might have insufficient voltage or a short circuit.
 Call our technicians at 641-316-3360 for assistance.

 - One light is flashing on, on, off while the other flashes on, off, on.
 This means there may be trouble with your heating system’s control panel or wiring.
 B & G HVAC can find the error and repair it.

 - The duo of lights are using alternating slow flashes.
 This indicates your heating system may have a flame error.
 There might be a problem with its gas supply, gas valve or ignitor control.
 Call us at 641-316-3360 for help.

 - A single light flickers slowly while the other stays continuous.
 This often means your HVAC equipment’s limit switch is experiencing an error.
 The switch keeps your HVAC system from becoming too warm.
 Reach out to the professionals at B & G HVAC for help.

 Here’s what might be broken when you observe your heating equipment’s blower fan working, but you aren’t getting any warmth.

 - Both lights are showing alternate rapid blinks.
 This means your furnace ignitor could be broken.
 This part lights fuel in your heating system to create warm air and should be serviced by an expert from B & G HVAC.

 Depend on Us for Expert Furnace Repair

-When you need to have your heating system fixed without delay, turn to the professionals at B & G HVAC.
-Our technicians will repair the problem quickly and have your space feeling comfortable again soon.
-Reach out to us at 641-316-3360 or contact us online to schedule an appointment today.
+When you need to have your heating system fixed fast, trust the technicians at B & G HVAC.
+Our technicians will handle the fault right away and have your rooms feeling comfortable again in no time.
+Contact us at 641-316-3360 or contact us online to request an appointment right away.